 California Cruisin: Santa Barbara to San Francisco Road Trip

 Not long after camping across Canada, I already had my eyes set on the next road trip I wanted to tick off the list.
 Voted one of the best coastal drives by National Geographic, the Pacific Coast Highway was one road trip I couldn't wait to experience.
-With the help of a dear friend living in California at the time I convinced myself that I was due for another trip, this time from Santa Barbara to San Francisco.
+With the help of a dear friend living in California at the time, I convinced myself that I was due for a dose of travel - this time for a Santa Barbara to San Francisco road trip.

-My itinerary had me flying into Santa Barbara and then renting a car to drive to San Francisco where I would fly out of.
-I’ve been to California before but this week had a lot of firsts for me that I was excited about: first time in Santa Barbara, first visit to San Francisco and first solo road trip along the infamous Highway #1.
+The Pacific coast boasts so many different landscapes and the ultimate West Coast road trip would ideally start in Vancouver and end in Los Angeles.
+For this time, my itinerary had me flying into Santa Barbara and then renting a car to drive to San Francisco where I would fly out of.
+I’ve been to California before but this week had a lot of firsts for me that I was excited about: first time in Santa Barbara, first visit to San Francisco and first solo road trip along the famous Highway #1.
 As I packed for the week, I realized that a small part of me missed solo travel and I was excited for the adventure ahead.
 I love traveling with my boyfriend but I was looking forward to reuniting with my friend and having some quality girl time in the 'Golden State'.

 It didn't take long for me to fall for Santa Barbara.
 It's a beautiful coastal city with a mountain backdrop that I hope to visit again.
 After a few days playing the tourist, I went to pick up my rental and was ready for the next part of the adventure.
 I made sure to get a car with a GPS and, after a good Mexican brunch in town, I was ready to hit the open road.

-My first stop on the trip was almost 2 hours into the drive at a quaint little bay.
+My first stop on the trip was almost 2 hours into the drive at the quaint Morro Bay.
 It's a great spot for a walk along the pier and you can even see fishermen bringing in the day's catch.
-I was mainly there for the washrooms but there are plenty of ice cream shops, outdoor cafes and (my favourite) fish and chip shacks!
+I was mainly there for the washrooms (let's be honest) but there are plenty of ice cream shops, outdoor cafes and the obligatory fish and chip shacks.

 Piedras Blancas Elephant Seal Rookery

 This bridge in Big Sur is one of the most photographed bridges on the Pacific Coast and it's definitely worth the stop for a peak and picture.
-There's minimal parking at the north end of the bridge but it's the best place to pull over and be sure to enjoy the views from both angles.
+There's minimal parking at the north end of the bridge but it's the best place to pull over.
+Be sure to enjoy the views from both angles and plan to be there for sunset if you can!

 My favourite stretch of the road trip was definitely Big Sur.
 You don't really realize that you're actually in Big Sur while you're driving but the landscapes through here are some of the most distractingly beautiful oceanfronts I have seen.
 All in all, I didn't find it to be a difficult road trip but there are some pretty windy parts around here that can be challenging when you're trying to sneak a peak at the perfect turquoise waters around every bend!